th3n00bd3v/Installed-Apps-List/README.md

 3. **Provide Output Path**:

 - When prompted, enter the full path where you want to save the HTML report file (e.g., D:\Scripts\InstalledAppsReport.html).
+You can also press Enter to save the report in the current directory.

 4. **Open the Report**: